-- 1. If a plant is healthy with a single stem, well-shaped and bushy, and has sufficient well-spaced side branches to give it weight and good bud qualities, it is an acceptable plant. - 2.
-On multi-stem trees, height shall be defined as the measurement taken from the ground level to the average uppermost point of growth of the plant. - 3.
-All replacement plants shall have ball sizes which are of a diameter and depth to encompass enough of the fibrous and feeding root system as necessary for the fully recovery of the plant once planted.

-- 4. Sapling trees shall include deciduous trees with a dbh of 1.5 inches and less; evergreens of 2 feet or less and shall be replaced at the discretion of the Commission so as to reach an equivalent area of coverage and soil retention. - (b) Replacement Requirements for Shrubs:
+- 1. If a plant is well grown with a single stem, well-shaped and bushy, and has sufficient well-spaced side branches to give it weight and good bud qualities, it is an acceptable plant. - 2.
+On multi-stem trees, height shall be defined as the measurement taken from the ground level to the average uppermost point of grown of the plant. - 3.
+All replacement plants shall have ball sizes which are of a diameter and depth to encompass enough of the fibrous and feeding root system as necessary for the fully recovery of the plant once planted. - 4.
+Sapling trees shall include deciduous trees with a dbh of 1 inch and less; evergreens of 2 feet or less and shall be replaced at the discretion of the Commission so as to reach an equivalent area of coverage and soil retention.

+(c) For Shrubs:

 The replacement of shrubs (bushes) shall be with bushes and shrubs of equivalent size.
-For bushes, the replacement must be healthy with a single stem, well-shaped and bushy, and have sufficient well-spaced side branches to give it weight and good bud quality as per the American Association of Nurserymen standards.
+For bushes, the replacement must be well grown with a single stem, well-shaped and bushy, and have sufficient well-spaced side branches to give it weight and good bud quality as per the American Association of Nurserymen standards.

-- (6) Vegetation replacement is not considered successful until the replacement plants have survived three full growing seasons.
+- (6) Rationale for Removal Describe why the interests of wetlands protection are advanced by the revegetation plan. - (7) Maintenance Plan Vegetation replacement is not considered successful until the replacement plants have survived three full growing seasons.
 The maintenance plan shall describe how the restoration will be evaluated annually for three years and reported to the Commission.
-The Commission reserves the right to require a revised replanting plan, or additional plantings on an annual basis in the event that the revegetation plants are not successful. - F. The Commission may require one or more of the following measures to protect vegetation during work: - (1) Tree protection fencing Prior to commencing work, four (four-foot-high sections of snow fencing shall be installed and secured with wooden stakes (2" x 4" or 2" x 3") or 6-foot steel channel posts so as to create an enclosure at the dripline of tree(s) or other distance as the site conditions allow to be protected.
-Such fencing shall be securely erected, be vertically plumb and be maintained for the duration of the project and shall protect individual trees or groups of trees. - (2) Tree protection blanket "BarkSavers" or similar armored blankets shall be installed and maintained according to product specifications. - (3) No existing trees shall be used for crane stay, guys or other fastening. - (4) Vehicles shall not be parked below the canopy of any existing tree or where damage may result to existing trees or tree roots. - (5) Construction materials shall not be stored beneath the drip line of existing trees. - (6) Following completion of work, a certified arborist shall regularly monitor the health of trees on site for possible damage and take measures to repair any damage. - (7) Prior to commencing work prepare and submit a tree protection plan summarizing all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost. - G. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area. - H. The requirements of this section shall be met commensurate with the nature, scope, type, and cost of the proposed project or activity.
+The Commission reserves the right to require a revised replanting plan, or additional plantings on an annual basis in the event that the revegetation plants decay or die. - F. The Commission may require one or more of the following measures to protect vegetation during work: - (1) Tree protection fencing Prior to commencing work, four (4) foot-high snow fencing shall be installed and secured with wooden stakes (2" x 4" or 2" x 3") or 6-foot steel channel posts so as to create an enclosure at the dripline of tree(s) or other distance as the site conditions allow to be protected.
+Such fencing shall be securely erected, be vertically plumb and be maintained for the duration of the project and shall protect individual trees or groups of trees. - (2) Tree protection blanket "BarkSavers" or similar armored blankets shall be installed and maintained according to product specifications. - (3) No existing trees shall be used for crane stay, guys or other fastening. - (4) Vehicles shall not be parked below the canopy of any existing tree or where damage may result to existing trees or tree roots. - (5) Construction materials shall not be stored beneath existing trees. - (6) Following completion of work, have a certified arborist monitor the health of trees on site for possible damage and take measures to repair damage.

+- (7) Prior to work, preparation of a tree protection plan showing summary of all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost - G. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area. - H. The requirements of this section shall be met commensurate with the nature, scope, type, and cost of the proposed project or activity.

-Section 26 - Adjacent Upland Resource Area
+Section 25 - Adjacent Upland Resource Area